 Effective pixels and scaling

-UWP apps automatically adjust the size of controls, fonts, and other UI elements so that they are legible and easy to interact with on all devices.
+UWP helps by automatically adjusting UI elements so that they're legible and easy to interact with on all devices and screen sizes.

 When your app runs on a device, the system uses an algorithm to normalize the way UI elements display on the screen.
 This scaling algorithm takes into account viewing distance and screen density (pixels per inch) to optimize for perceived size (rather than physical size).
 The scaling algorithm ensures that a 24 px font on Surface Hub 10 feet away is just as legible to the user as a 24 px font on 5" phone that's a few inches away.

 Because of how the scaling system works, when you design your UWP app, you're designing in effective pixels, not actual physical pixels.
 Effective pixels (epx) are a virtual unit of measurement, and they're used to express layout dimensions and spacing, independent of screen density.
 (In our guidelines, epx, ep, and px are used interchangeably.)

 You can ignore the pixel density and the actual screen resolution when designing.
 Instead, design for the effective resolution (the resolution in effective pixels) for a size class (for details, see the Screen sizes and breakpoints article).